External database

 Introduction

-This guide explains how to configure an external database as the backing store for a virtual cluster.
-A backing store is a persistent storage solution that maintains the state and data of the virtual cluster.
+This guide explains how to configure an external database as the backing store for a tenant cluster.
+A backing store is a persistent storage solution that maintains the state and data of the tenant cluster.
 Using an external database can provide better performance, scalability, and data persistence compared to the default embedded storage.

-Configure this feature to use an external database such as MySQL or PostgreSQL for your virtual cluster's backing store.
+Configure this feature to use an external database such as MySQL or PostgreSQL for your tenant cluster's backing store.

 controlPlane: